 Either you’ve used too much juice or not enough eggs.
 If you follow the recipe and are precise with your measurements, you shouldn’t have a problem.

 First of all, remember that your lemon curd will thicken slightly as it cools.
-So, if it’s only a little bit thinner than expected, don’t worry.
+So, if it’s only a little thinner than expected, don’t worry.

-If, for whatever reason, you end up with finished lemon curd that’s definitely too thin, there is a way you can fix it.
+If, for whatever reason, you end up with finished lemon curd that’s too thin, there is a way you can fix it.
 Whisk an egg yolk into a bowl.
 Slowly add a ladleful of warm lemon curd to the egg yolk mixture, continuing to whisk as you do so.

 Add this mixture back into the lemon curd and keep whisking.
 After 5 minutes, you should notice that your lemon curd has taken on a thicker texture.